clarkio/vscode-twitch-highlighter/README.md

 ## Requirements

-You just need an oauth:asdlfkasdjf pass to run the chat bot

-In order to use this extension you will need the following before going to the [Getting Started](#getting-started) section:
+In order to use this extension you will need the following things before going to the [Getting Started](#getting-started) section:

 - An installed version of [VS Code](https://code.visualstudio.com)
 - A Twitch account for yourself or a separate one to be used as a chat bot ([sign up here](https://www.twitch.tv/signup))